nus-cs2103-AY2223S2/tp/docs/UserGuide.md

    Example: `add n/Software Engineer c/98765432 e/google@example.com coy/Google t/Java t/Golang w/www.google.com jd/Data Engineering team - penultimate students preferred $/4000 d/2023-10-20 x/Javascript - 1 Year n/Frontend Developer`

    In this case, the name 'Software Engineering' will be replaced by 'Frontend Developer'.
+As such, users will only be able to add one role at a time.

 **The prefixes and their respective parameters are as follows:**